tlverse/hal9001/cran-comments.md

 ## Test environments
-* local OS X install, R 3.4.0
+* local OS X install, R 3.6.1
-* ubuntu 12.04 (on travis-ci), R 3.4.0
+* local ubuntu 18.04 (and 16.04 travis-ci), R 3.6.1
-* windows (on appveyor), R 3.4.0
+* Windows (on appveyor and CRAN winbuilder), R 3.6.1

 ## R CMD check results
+* There were 0 ERRORs
-There were no ERRORs or WARNINGs
+* There were 0 WARNINGs

-There were 0 NOTEs
+* There were 0 NOTEs

 ## Downstream dependencies
-There are no known downstream dependencies.
-This is a new CRAN submission.
+* There are no known downstream dependencies.
+* This is a new CRAN submission.